peerreynders/astro-wc-ssr-demo/README.md

 Lack of standardized SSR support is one of the greatest drawbacks of Web Components, especially as we are in the process of transitioning into [Generation 3](https://igor.dev/posts/experiences-web-frameworks-future-me/#return-to-server).
 Granted some frameworks aim to support SSR ([Lit](https://lit.dev/docs/ssr/overview/) in particular but it still requires JS on the server) but at that point *one has already adopted a framework* which is acceptable if that is the shop framework.
 Even when it comes to μ-frontends, the going recommendation is to stick to one, [single framework (and version)](https://youtu.be/A3n1n5QRmF0?t=1657).

-The argument that any Web Component based framework will be comparatively [longer-lived](https://jakelazaroff.com/words/web-components-will-outlive-your-javascript-framework/) because "it's based on a platform standard" is also more than a little bit disingenuous ([AppCache](https://web.archive.org/web/20210603132501/https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) ([2018](https://groups.google.com/a/chromium.org/g/blink-dev/c/FvM-qo7BfkI/m/0daqyD8kCQAJ)) would like a word); Polymer in particular went trough a number of major revisions over the years (1.0 (2015), 2.0 (2017), 3.0 (2018), lit-html (2017), Lit 1.0 (2019), Lit 2.0 (2021), Lit 3.0 (2023)).
+The argument that any Web Component based framework will be comparatively [longer-lived](https://jakelazaroff.com/words/web-components-will-outlive-your-javascript-framework/) because "it's based on a platform standard" is also more than a little bit disingenuous ([AppCache](https://web.archive.org/web/20210603132501/https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) ([2018](https://groups.google.com/a/chromium.org/g/blink-dev/c/FvM-qo7BfkI/m/0daqyD8kCQAJ)) would like a word); Polymer in particular went through a number of major revisions over the years (1.0 (2015), 2.0 (2017), 3.0 (2018), lit-html (2017), Lit 1.0 (2019), Lit 2.0 (2021), Lit 3.0 (2023)).

 This particular example is based on a reworked version of the [Web Components: From zero to hero](https://thepassle.github.io/webcomponents-from-zero-to-hero/) tutorial.
 Like most tutorials of this kind, it's shamelessly component-oriented ([centric](https://twitter.com/acemarke/status/1056669495354421249)) and by extension [client-side rendered (CSR)](https://www.patterns.dev/react/client-side-rendering) focused (very [pre-2016](https://github.com/vercel/next.js/releases/tag/1.0.0) and firmly rooted in the traditions of the [desktop web](https://youtu.be/wsdPeC86OH0?t=472)). *Continued in [More Thoughts on Web Components](#more-thoughts-on-web-components).*